serkeira/freelance-jobs/Python - Find and Replace with Parameters/README.md

 This Python Script will do the following:

 - Ask for User Input:
-- If tht user inputs "A", it will replace the 2nd and 3rd entries of universe 5504 with "102 -1.00".
+- If the user inputs "A", it will replace the 2nd and 3rd entries of universe 5504 with "102 -1.00".
 The entries must be separated by at least one space.
 - If the input is "B", do it with the universe 5505.
 - C --> 5506
 - D --> 5507